S

 This means you can use presentation mode during a live lesson where the student is on a video call, and they interact with exercises as you present.

-Presentation mode is especially useful for live online lessons.
-The teacher controls the pace by navigating between sections, while the student interacts with exercises on each "slide."
+In a live online lesson, the teacher controls the pace by navigating between sections while the student interacts with exercises on each "slide."

 Exiting Presentation Mode